 20 Week Ban

-South Carolina Senator Lindsey Graham is proposing a bill that would ban abortion after 20 weeks — in every state — with extremely limited exceptions.
+Congress may soon be considering a bill that would ban abortion after 20 weeks — in every state — with extremely limited exceptions.
 Once again, politicians are inserting themselves in the most private and personal medical decisions best left up to a woman, her faith, her family, and her doctor.
 Nearly 99 percent of abortions occur before 21 weeks, but when they do happen, it’s often in heartbreaking and tragic circumstances.

 The majority of voters — Democrats (78%), Republicans (62%), and Independents (71%) — say this is the wrong issue for Congress and their state legislators to be spending time on.